 Heidi VanGenderen - Director of Public Engagement

+Ms. VanGenderen has worked on energy and climate issues in the non-profit, public, academic, and private sectors as an organizer, writer, researcher, and public speaker for the majority of her professional career.
 Prior to her current post, she served as Director of National and Regional Outreach for the American Council on Renewable Energy (ACORE) where she was part of the policy team.
 Prior to ACORE, she served as a Senior Energy Advisor for the Worldwatch Institute.

 A Colorado native, Ms. VanGenderen previously served as Colorado’s first gubernatorial climate advisor, where she oversaw the creation of the state’s first Climate Action Plan.